 His bones are still in the Basilica of Saint Nicholas in Bari, while the Venetians took the remaining bones, as well as those of other bishops of Myra (taking stuff sort of became a habbit for the Venetians...), and took them to Venice, where they deposited them in the church of Saint Nicholas of Lido.
 Also small bones from his skeleton quickly began to disperse across western Europe.......

-Time is passing, and now we are in the Middle Ages and the Renaissance.
+Time is passing, and now we are in the Renaissance.

 By now, it is already common for children to receive gifts in his honour, on the evening before his name day (his name day is 6 December).

-The custom of giving gifts at Christmas though was Martin Luther's idea.
+The custom of giving gifts on Christmas though was Martin Luther's idea!
 Luther was a German professor of theology and major figure of the Reformation (1483-1546).

-He suggested Christmas as an alternative to the very popular St. Nicholas custom, to focus children's interest on Jesus instead on saints, who are actually a very big deal in the Orthodox Church.
+He suggested Christmas as an alternative to the very popular St. Nicholas custom, to focus children's interest on Jesus instead on saints, who are actually a very big deal in the Orthodox Church though.

 Luther actually first suggested the Christkind as the bringer of gifts but eventually Νικόλαος remained popular as a gifts bearer, and I'm sure you've never heard of Jesus bringing gifts...